akirayu101/samwize.github.com/source/_posts/2012-09-11-how-to-setup-octopress-on-github-pages.markdown

 date: 2012-09-11 02:07
 comments: true
 categories: [Blogging, Octopress]
-published: false
+published: true
 ---

 This blog is hosted entirely on [Github Pages](http://pages.github.com/), powered by the blogging framework for hacker - [Octopress](http://octopress.org/).

-As mentioned in the previous post, I have [switched from to Octopress](/blog/2012/09/10/switched-from-wordpress-to-octopress).
-This post, I wrote the steps on how I get it running.
+As mentioned in the previous post, I have [switched from Wordpress to Octopress](/blog/2012/09/10/switched-from-wordpress-to-octopress).
+This post, I am writing the steps on how I get it running.

 <!-- more -->